 according to the number of the sons of God.

 9 But the Lord‘s portion is his people,

-Putting together all the evidence together and in their respective contexts so far, these are either angelic beings overseeing territories in the heavenly realms, or they are powerful, godly men.
+Putting together all the evidence and its respective contexts so far, these are either angelic beings overseeing territories in the heavenly realms, or they are powerful, godly men.
 But as I explain below, the terms “sons of God” and “fallen angels” are a contradiction.
 Satanic beings are not sons of God, by definition.

-Therefore, once again, the sons of God in Deut.
+Therefore, once again, the ruler over Persia was a demonic being, but not a “son of God.”
+In contrast, the sons of God in Deut.
 32:8 are either angelic beings overseeing a territory in the heavenly realms (but not incarnated as humans-kings in disguise) or they are nonangelic, prominent men.
-I say prominent men, but you may disagree and say angelic rulers.

 First, 2 Peter 2:4 refers to angels that were thrown into hell: “For if God did not spare angels when they sinned, but cast them into hell and committed them to chains of gloomy darkness to be kept until the judgment” ….
-(ESV)
+(2 Peter 2:4, ESV)

-Second, Jude 6 repeats what Peter wrote: “And the angels who did not stay within their own position of authority, but left their proper dwelling, he has kept in eternal chains under gloomy darkness until the judgment of the great day” (ESV).
+Second, Jude 6 repeats what Peter wrote: “And the angels who did not stay within their own position of authority, but left their proper dwelling, he has kept in eternal chains under gloomy darkness until the judgment of the great day” (Jude 6, ESV).

 God confined “criminal” angels before they could intermarry and breed with humans and raise a family and plow fields behind a team of oxen and raise livestock, shear sheep and cook food and wipe the sweat from their brow and maybe become spirit-demonic-kings on earth somehow.